Frequently Asked Questions

 On the original PC: Select from the Tools menu: Export -> Jobs.
 Select a save location for the exported file.
 Select which jobs you want to export.
 Transfer the exported jobs file to the target PC.
 On the target PC: Select from the Tools menu: Import -> Jobs

 Select the file that was exported by the original PC.
 Select which jobs you want to import.
-IvyBackup will try and validate some of the settings in the jobs file.
-Ensure that the locations you set on the original PC are still valid.
+IvyBackup will try and validate some of the settings in the jobs file to ensure that the locations you set on the original PC are still valid.

 If IvyBackup’s Windows Explorer integration is not working, you will need to reset it.